 Benefits :

-- Versatility: CBD oil can be consumed directly under the tongue (sublingual route) for rapid absorption, or added to foods and drinks.
+- Versatility: CBD oil can be consumed directly under the tongue (sublingual route) for rapid absorption, or added to food and drinks.

 Disadvantages: